Zdeeno/Siamese-network-image-alignment/README.md

-# Siamese network for image registation
+# Siamese network for image registration

 Aligns images from different seasons using deep learning